-Memorial Day is around the corner and this is the “official” kick off of grilling season (Though we know it is always grilling season if you love to grill!)
-Because you can’t kick off summer with any ordinary burger- I introduce the “red, white and blue” burger!
-This burger blends the flavors of blue cheese, bacon jam and sweet smoky roasted red mini peppers for a burger you can only describe as…..
-YUM!!
+Fourth of July is around the corner and we are in the midst of grilling season—though we know it is always grilling season if you love to grill!
+Because you can’t kick off summer with any ordinary burger, I introduce the “red, white and blue” burger!
+This special recipe blends the flavors of blue cheese, bacon jam and sweet smoky roasted red mini peppers for a burger you can only describe as… YUM!!

 - 5 cloves minced garlic